 Of particular concern is China’s Ban on accepting imports of paper waste from January 2018, the effects of which are only now starting to become evident.
-As a result, leading paper recyclers have stopped accepting what is termed ‘common paper’ and cardboard.
+As a result, some leading paper recyclers have stopped accepting what is termed “mixed paper”.

 What types of paper are no longer being accepted?

-The following types of paper are no longer being accepted by South African paper mills:
+The following types of paper may no longer be accepted by some South African paper mills:

 - Cereal boxes

 - Toilet roll inners

 Note that some paper mills may still accept some of the above: visit www.recyclepaper.co.za to contact different mills and enquire accordingly.